President Trump May Be Secretly Undermining Jared and Ivanka, Too

 Privately, some aides have expressed frustration that Mr. Kushner and his wife, the president’s daughter Ivanka Trump, have remained at the White House, despite Mr. Trump at times saying they never should have come to the White House and should leave.
 Yet aides also noted that Mr. Trump has told the couple that they should keep serving in their roles, even as he has privately asked Mr. Kelly for his help in moving them out.

 Way back in July, when the White House was filled with an almost entirely different cast of characters, Jared and Ivanka welcomed Kelly’s arrival at the culmination of a dramatic West Wing purge.
-Jared and Ivanka backed Anthony Scaramucci’s hiring as communications director, which immediately prompted press secretary Sean Spicer’s resignation.
-In a profanity laced rant, Scaramucci vowed to push out Chief of Staff Reince Priebus, with whom Jared and Ivanka had become disenchanted.
-A day later Trump announced that Preibus had been replaced by Kelly – who then turned around and fired Scaramucci.
+Jared and Ivanka backed Anthony Scaramucci’s hiring as communications director, which immediately prompted Press Secretary Sean Spicer’s resignation.
+In a profanity-laced rant, Scaramucci vowed to push out Chief of Staff Reince Priebus, with whom Jared and Ivanka had become disenchanted.
+A day later Trump announced that Priebus had been replaced by Kelly — who then turned around and fired Scaramucci.

 Jared and Ivanka seemed to shrug off Scaramucci’s instantly legendary exit, and were said to be pleased at the prospect of Kelly bringing order to the Trump administration.
 However, any chief of staff — let alone one trying to impose military precision — would be irked by Jared and Ivanka’s roles as presidential advisers/family members.
 It’s now apparent that Kelly sees them as part of the problem.